DInnaD/labnotebook/content/lab-notebook/2011-02-03-progress-on-warning-signals.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-02-03 18:30:15
+date: 2011-02-03T18:30:15Z
-layout: post
+redirects:
+- /wordpress/archives/936
+- /archives/936
 slug: progress-on-warning-signals
-title: Progress on warning signals
-redirects: [/wordpress/archives/936, /archives/936]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Progress on warning signals
+url: /2011/02/03/progress-on-warning-signals/
 ---

 Going several directions at once in tweaking the warning signals code to make sure I have clear comparisons that are not resulting from any limitations in the numerical algorithms.
 Performing a variety of error checks, etc: